premkumarvikram006/Single-cycle-RISC-V-Processor/README.md

    - riscv_cpu.v
    - tb_riscv_cpu.v

-2. Add `program.mem` to simulation sources.
+2. Add `program.mem` to design sources as a memory file.

 3. Set `tb_riscv_cpu.v` as the top module.

 4. Run simulation.

-5. Add these signals to waveform:
+5. Add these signals to the waveform:
    - pc_current
    - instruction
    - opcode